skliff13/CompetitionsParticipation/ImageCLEF2019/Scripts/README.md

 The network model was trained for over 120 epochs.
 Accuracy and Loss plots are shown below.
 "Normal"/"abnormal" prediction on the validation subset resulted in 0.865 AUC value.
 ![Alt text](figs/go_c_plots_min_val_loss_0.3176.png?raw=true "Accuracy and Loss plots")

+### 3. Training CNNs for detection of Caverns and LungCapacityDecrease

+All other labels (`LungCapacityDecrease`, `Calcification`, `Pleurisy` and `Caverns`) are specified at CT-level, without  information about the specific lung (left/right/both) having aech label.
+CNNs were used to detect `LungCapacityDecrease` and `Caverns`.
+In this case, the input for the CNN is composed of projections of two lungs.
+Weights of the convolutional layers were initialized with the corresponding weights of the CNN previously trained for "normal"/"abnormal" classification.
+Training process is lauched with [go_d_train_ct_report_binary.py](go_d_train_ct_report_binary.py) script.
+Network for `LungCapacityDecrease` was trained for 50 epochs (validation AUC = 0.832), network for `Caverns` was trained for 120 epochs (validation AUC = 0.809).